osu-cascades/gut-microbiota-mechanisms/README.md

 # Gut Microbiota Mechanisms

-An interactive model of gut bicrobiota mechanisms for restoring health.
+An interactive model of gut microbiota mechanisms for restoring health.
 From Orr, M., Kocurek, K., and Young, D. 2018.
 Gut microbiota and human health: Insights from ecological restoration. _The Quarterly Review of Biology_ 93(2) pp 73-90.

 ## Development